Khaulat/khaulat.github.io/_pages/contact.md

 ---

-I can be reched on any of these platforms.
+I can be reached on any of these platforms.
 Wery glad to hear from you!😁

 ### ➡️ [Email](khaulat.ayo@gmail.com)